SADiLaR: DH-OER

 SADiLaR launched the DH-OER Champions project to stimulate activism and research around the use and/or creation of OER for the digital humanities (DH) at universities in South Africa.

 The inaugural DH-OER cohort offered stakeholders the opportunity observe how the various open champions (academics, researchers, and students) from other disciplines, institutions, and regions in South Africa (and beyond) can make use of OER in their disciplines.
 The results of these DH OER projects are listed on the Educator Track page on the SADiLaR site.

-Higher Education Support
+Higher education support

 SADiLaR are engaged in the systematic creation of relevant digital text, speech and multimodal resources.

 Collaborations

 SADiLaR is involved in a collaboration between Wikipedia and the Pan South African Language Board.
 Together they launched the SWiP collaboration at the University of South Africa in September 2023.
 SWiP advocates for equality among all indigenous languages and encouraging languages communities in South Africa to become more visible on Wikipedia and post information in their own language.